 Linen Closet Shelving

 The days of forgetting a towel and running naked through the upstairs to the hall closet are officially OVER!
-We DIYed closet shelves!
+We DIYed linen closet shelving!

 When we redid our master bath, we removed a huge jacuzzi tub to make room for a custom shower and a linen closet, something our bathroom was lacking.
 After the bathroom was finished we never got around to actually putting shelves in the closet.
 For a while the vacuum and a step ladder lived in there.